 How long does it take to get film developed at Walgreens?

-Depending on where you live it could take anywhere from 7 days – 4 months to develop your rolls of color 35mm film and disposable film cameraOpens in a new tab..
+Depending on where you live it could take anywhere from 7 days – 4 months to develop your rolls of color 35mm film and disposable film camera.

 However, if you develop another format like 35mm black & white film, a disposable camera loaded with black & white film, APS (Advantix), 110mm, or slide film (E-6) the processing time becomes longer at up to 3 weeks or more.
 This is because Walgreens doesn’t develop film onsite and sends it all to a third party developer, such as Fujifilm North America.